The amount of your pension depends on a variety of factors:

 - If you are divorced before you retire:The Plan will treat you as a single person, unless there is a Qualified Domestic Relations Order (QDRO).

-- If you divorce after you retire: Your form of pension benefit will generally not change, unless there is a Qualified Domestic Relations Order.
+- If you divorce after you retire: Your form of pension benefit will not change; however, the amount of your pension benefit may change if there is a Qualified Domestic Relations Order.